Wednesday, September 3, 2025

 I really should have looked at the manual first.
 It's not really a spoiler.
 If you would have bought the game at the time, you would have had to look at this.
 The game mechanics of purchasing to unlock the story is right there, the journal, the bounty system, and even a picture of Red on a horse.
 There's a picture of a journal page - still not sure where to find that, and read it without spoilers.

-The very first weapon describe is Old Pistol from 1875, helping place the date.
-There's a bow and arrow, and a gatling gun.
+The very first weapon description is Old Pistol from 1875, helping place the date.
+There's quite a variety of weapons, like bow and arrow, and a gatling gun.

 https://www.youtube.com/watch?v=Yexgp1QpP6A